Sexual Assault Advocate/Counselor Training

 - Identify the major roles of an advocate.

-- Make appropriate decisions based on state reporting laws.
+- Make appropriate decisions about confidentiality based on state reporting laws.

 - Realities of Sexual Assault